Learning-augmented count-min sketches via Bayesian nonparametrics: A learning-augmented CMS under power-law streams

-We extend the BNP approach of \cite{Cai(18)} to develop a learning-augmented CMS under power-law data streams.
-In this respect, we assume that tokens in the stream $X_{1:m}$, for $m\geq1$, are modeled as random samples from an unknown discrete distribution $P$, which is endowed with prior $\mathcal{Q}$ with power-law tail behaviour.
-Among discrete nonparametric priors $\mathcal{Q}$ with power-law tail behaviour, the PYP prior stands out for both its mathematical tractability and interpretability, and hence it is the natural candidate for applications within the broad class of priors considered in \cite{Deb(15)}.
-See also \cite{Bac(17)}, and references therein, for a detailed account on priors with power-law tail behaviour.
-The PYP does not have a restriction property analogous to that of the DP, and hence the ``indirect" proof-method of \cite{Cai(18)} can not be applied to obtain the posterior distribution of a point query, given the hashed data.
-Moreover, the PYP does not have a finite-dimensional projective property analogous to that of the DP, and hence prior's parameters can not be estimated via an empirical Bayes procedure as in \cite{Cai(18)}.
-In this section, we make use of the "direct" proof-method of Section \ref{sec2} for computing the posterior distribution of a point query, given the hashed frequencies, under a PYP prior.
-Then, we exploit the tractable form of the predictive distribution induced by the PYP prior to implement a likelihood-free approach to estimate prior's parameters.
-This procedure leads to the CMS-PYP, which is a novel learning-augmented CMS under power-las data streams.
+The ``Bayesian" proof of Section \ref{sec2} paves the way to extend the BNP approach of \citet{Cai(18)} to more general classes of (discrete) nonparametric priors than the DP prior, thus leading to introduce novel learning-augmented CMSs.
+In principle, any prior arising from the normalization of completely random measures \citep[Chapter 4]{Pit(06)} can be applied within the general setting of the ``Bayesian" proof.
+Here, we consider the problem of developing a learning-augmented CMS under power-law streams of tokens, and therefore it is natural to focus on priors featuring a power-law tail behaviour.
+In particular, we assume the stream $x_{1:m}$ to be modeled as a random sample from an unknown discrete distribution $P$, which is endowed with a PYP prior $\mathcal{Q}$.
+Within (discrete) nonparametric priors with power-law tail behaviour, the PYP prior stands out for both its mathematical tractability, flexibility and interpretability, and hence it is the natural candidate for applications \citep{Deb(15),Bac(17)}.
+We recall that the PYP has neither a restriction property nor a ``sufficientness" postulate analogous to those featured by the DP, and therefore the ``constructive" proof of \citet{Cai(18)} cannot be applied to obtain the posterior distribution of a point query.
+Moreover, we recall that the PYP does not feature a finite-dimensional projective property analogous to that of the DP, and therefore prior's parameters cannot be estimated through an empirical Bayes procedure, as discussed in \citet{Cai(18)}, or through a hierarchical (fully) Bayes procedure.
+In this section, we adapt the "Bayesian" proof of Section \ref{sec2} in order to compute the posterior distribution of the point query $f_{X_{m+1}}$, given the hashed frequencies $\{C_{n, h_{n}(X_{m+1})}\}_{n\in[N]}$, under a PYP prior.
+Then, we exploit the predictive distribution of the PYP prior to implement a likelihood-free approach to estimate the PYP prior's parameters.
+Our work leads to a generalization of the CMS-DP, referred to as the CMS-PYP, which is a novel learning-augmented CMS under power-law streams.